View the UC Open Access Policy (adopted July 24, 2013).

 At the moment, there are two primary versions of open access dissemination for research publications: “gold OA” (open access journals) and “green OA” (pre- or post-print deposits in open access repositories).
 Both of these approaches are intended to lower the access barriers to scholarly research output.
 Open access journals come in various models, including traditional serials with print-based layouts, tables of contents and a select number of articles, or “mega” journals with unlimited articles and little organization.
-Many of these journals charge APCs in lieu of subscription fees to support the open access publication (including the peer-review and copy-editing) of their content.
+Many of these journals charge APCs in lieu of subscription fees to support the open access publication (including the peer-review management and copy-editing) of their content.

 The deposit of published materials into open access repositories like eScholarship, on the other hand, does not involve author fees.
 UC’s Open Access Policy utilizes this “green” open access approach of archiving previously published papers, most of which will not have originally been published in open access journals.

 Will funding agencies pay for publication costs?

 Yes.
 Some funders will pay publication fees.
 For example, according to published NIH policy, “The NIH will reimburse publication costs, including author fees, for grants and contracts on three conditions: (1) such costs incurred are actual, allowable, and reasonable to advance the objectives of the award; (2) costs are charged consistently regardless of the source of support; (3) all other applicable rules on allowability of costs are met.”
 Authors should check directly with their funders to determine their funding policies.